Little League Baseball, Softball and T-Ball for New York City Kids 2015

 The Yankees and the Mets aren’t the only ones stepping up to the plate this spring.
-Thousands of kids across the city are eagerly dusting off their cleats in anticipation of Little League’s 75th annual official opening day on Saturday, April 5 (though some teams kick off on Sunday, April 6 and throughout the rest of the month).
+Thousands of kids across the city are eagerly dusting off their cleats in anticipation of Little League season.

 Because of high enrollment, many teams have pretty strict geographic boundaries.
 Normally kids need to register based on their home address and proof is required, but this year some teams are opening up league play to children who attend schools in the designated zone.
 With opening day coming up next month, some teams are full, but many are still open for registration and most offer wait lists—and unlike other wait lists in this town, I hear that these actually move.